jaxk25/RLE-Encoding---AQA-GCSE-2019/README.md

 # RLE Encoding - AQA GCSE 2019
  AQA Computer Science Programming Project Task for the 2019 GCSE.
-Work in Progress.
-Coded in Python.
+Coded in Python 2.7.17.
  This is NOT being submitted to AQA as part of a GCSE.
 # Original Instructions:
  The original instructions form AQA are as follows: